simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __LEAD__
 _No possible parameter_
 Shows company-level leaderboards.
 The type of leaderboard can be chosen from a dropdown menu at the top.
-Some leaderboards support additional selectors (such as specifiying the data's time range).
+Some leaderboards support additional selectors (such as specifying the data's time range).

 {{% about-this-page %}}